 Any student who is interested in Human Resource Management needs to take a look at University of Minnesota - Twin Cities.
 University of Minnesota - Twin Cities offers graduate degrees in human resources for those interested in an advanced degree.
-Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.
+With over 20,000 undergraduates, this school is among the largest schools in the U.S..

 Any student who is interested in Human Resource Management has to look into Seton Hall University.
 Seton Hall University human resource management students receive 18.5% more than the typical human resources student.
 Based in South Orange, New Jersey, Seton Hall supplies a secure, suburban environment for young people.